Terp Network Docs

 • ADR-1: Standard Template and Design Guidelines — this ADR follows the format defined in ADR-1

-• ADR-4: Sovereign Custody and Authentication Specifications — smart account authentication (specifically the CosmwasmAuthenticatorV1 interface and ConfirmExecution slow path) depends on zk-wasm for proof verification; the Authenticate / ConfirmExecution dual-mode pattern in ADR-4 requires on-chain ZK proof validation
+• ADR-4: Sovereign Custody and Authentication Specifications — smart account authentication (specifically the CosmwasmAuthenticatorV1 interface and ConfirmExecution slow path) depends on zk-cosmwasmvm for proof verification; the Authenticate / ConfirmExecution dual-mode pattern in ADR-4 requires on-chain ZK proof validation

 • Downstream: ADR-4 authentication flows, cw-headstash contract (nullifier verification + private airdrop claims), and any future contract requiring on-chain ZK verification